Airbus ministers seek suspension of EU emissions plan

 "We are very much aware that the clock is ticking.
 We have very little time left," Fallon said, referring to airlines' first EU deadline in April 2013 to pay for their emissions.

-He was speaking at a joint news conference of the four government officials from Britain, Germany, Spain and France - the so-called Airbus ministers - who usually meet at air shows to discuss matters related to Airbus.
+He was speaking at a joint news conference of the four government officials from Britain, Germany, Spain and France - the so-called Airbus ministers - who usually meet at air shows to discuss matters related to Airbus EAD.PA.

+Chris Davies, the Liberal Democrat environment spokesman in the European Parliament, described the UK minister's remarks as "a stab in the back" for EU negotiators.

+"Europe's negotiating strength depends on our unity and our determination.
+Nothing will be achieved by showing weakness in the way this poorly informed junior minister would like," he told Reuters.

 DISCRIMINATION